 Dan Schneider, the showrunner, has expressed repeated impatience with the polarity and vitriol of the fandom where the Carly/Freddie/Sam love triangle is concerned, and has, in my opinion, at times, been disrespectful to the show’s fans and their investment in those relationships.
 (Leading me to wonder what he might do just in order to spite them.)
 While I have always considered the show to lean very strongly towards Seddie (and it is, as I understand it, the more popular ship as well), Dan Schneider has refused to drop Freddie/Carly (“Creddie”) entirely, which has always left me with a vague unease.

 What’s worse is that he has created two iCarly spin-offs – one involving Gibby working at a recreation center and mentoring four “offbeat” middle schoolers, and another in which Sam and Cat (Ariana Grande’s character from Victorious) become roommates and start a babysitting business.
-I don’t consider spin-offs to be canon, so the idea that Sam might move to LA and never see Carly or Freddie or Spencer again doesn’t really bother me.
+I don’t consider spin-offs to be canon (unless I want them to be canon), so the idea that Sam might move to LA and never see Carly or Freddie or Spencer again doesn’t really bother me.
 But what does bother me is the fact that iCarly might have ended in a way that sets up those spin-offs.

 I always go to Buffy the Vampire Slayer when I discuss spin-offs and how they f–k things up.
 Buffy’s canon “true love” leaves after the third season to have his own show, Angel.
 Was it always Joss Whedon’s plan to break Buffy and Angel up seemingly for good?
 To send Angel away until the show was over?
 Probably not.
 Cordelia goes with him, ending all chances for Xander and Cordelia to ever be together again or end up together.
 Spike dies in the series finale, and then through some magic ends up on Angel, becoming a regular on that show.
 I can ignore the way he did a pretty good impression of basically forgetting about Buffy and giving up on the love he sacrificed everything for, because I don’t consider spin-offs canon.
 But did Whedon kill Spike off so that he could join Angel for its fifth season?
 Basically, spin-offs f—k things up.